 Building a portfolio or a strong slideshow requires a lot of work, but it’s one of the most important tools photographers have to showcase their talent.
 Sorting the images strategically needs to be an integral part of the process.
 This article explores why and how to do it properly.

-Whether you’re creating a print portfolio for prospective clients, or you’re just trying to create a good gallery slideshow on your website, you probably roughly go through the same stages:
+Whether you’re creating a print portfolio for prospective clients, or you’re just trying to create a good gallery slideshow on your photography website, you probably roughly go through the same stages:

 - Work hard to create quality images

 - Narrow it down to the absolute best (and then narrow it down again)